nisKULDEEP/Linkedin-Post-Generator/README.md

     -   Copy the generated API key.
 It's free!

 4.  **Run the development server:**
     This project is configured to work with Vite.
-Run the following command to start the local server:
+Run the following command:
     ```sh
     npm run dev
     # or